foam-framework/foam2/README.md

 * _npm run coverage_ runs code coverage and creates an html report in /coverage.

-For in-browser testing, run your favorite web server at the root of the Foam repository.
+For in-browser testing, run your favorite web server at the root of the FOAM repository.
 In a browser, navigate to [http://localhost:8000/test/browser/SpecRunner.html](http://localhost:8000/test/browser/SpecRunner.html) to run the unit tests.